To screen for possible heart conditions, the current recommendation of experts in the United States is for health care professionals to:

 AHA supports more study before endorsing universal screening

-While concluding that its 2007 statement2 on athletic pre-participation, which did not endorse mandatory screening with ECG and other non-invasive tests remained "sound," the American Heart Association neverthless reaffirmed in its 2012 science advisory11 its "strong support" for novel approaches to screening and the need for further studies to evaluate these strategies.
+While concluding that its 2007 statement (2) on athletic pre-participation, which did not endorse mandatory screening with ECG and other non-invasive tests remained "sound," the American Heart Association neverthless reaffirmed in its 2012 science advisory (11) its "strong support" for novel approaches to screening and the need for further studies to evaluate these strategies.
 Assembling sound data and the support of other key stakeholders such as governmental agencies and the healthcare community will be required, the AHA concluded, before it can endorse universal screening programs.
+This is also the position of the National Athletic Trainers' Association which, in its 2011 position statement on preventing sudden death in sports (12) states that "further research is needed to understand whether additional tests such as electrocardiograms and echocardiograms improve sensitivity and can be performed with acceptable cost-effectiveness and an acceptable false-positive rate."

 Advice for parents